The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Very few toponyms of Adyghe origin have been found and they probably belong to later times, that is, the places of settlements of the Adyghes in the Scythian-=Sarmatian time remain uncertain.

-Borzhykivka, a railway station near the town of Debaltsevo– OE. borg «debt, fualt», ēce «eternal, endless».
+Borzhykivka, a railway station near the town of Debaltsevo – OE. borg «debt, fualt», ēce «eternal, endless».

 Sentyanivka, a railway station on line Luhans'k – Lysychans'k – Os. synt "raven", syntæ "net, snare".
 This appellative is often found in the toponymy of Ossetia, but it can have a different meaning for place names (TSAGAEVA A. Dz.
 2010: 460).

-Obviously, when the railway was laid, the stations were called according to the local names of villages, farms, and tracts.
+When the railway was laid, the stations were called according to the local names of villages, farms, and tracts.
 Large settlements did not develop here for a long time because the coal deposits in the Donbas began to be developed only in the 19th century.
 However, the nearby copper ore deposits have allowed people to mine copper since the Bronze Age.
-There was a powerful mining and metallurgical center in Eastern Europe, which is composed of about thirty copper pits.
+There was a powerful mining and metallurgical center in Eastern Europe, composed of about thirty copper pits.
 Now smelting copper from the local ore is uneconomical, but in Scythian times the deposit could be not exhausted so people settled in the immediate area.
 One major place is Kartamishy Mine near the train station Kartamishy.
-This name can be understood by means of Old English as "devastated wasteland" (OE. ceart "wild common land" and myscan "to break, ruin").
-In this case, the name fits well, because the terrain here could really be subjected to human impacts in the extraction of copper ore.
-There are nearby the Kartamish River and two villages in Ukraine, which have similar names but are located far from the copper mines.
+This name can be understood using Old English as "devastated wasteland" (OE. ceart "wild common land" and myscan "to break, ruin").
+In this case, the name fits well, because the terrain here could be subjected to human impacts in the extraction of copper ore.
+There are nearby the Kartamish River and two villages in Ukraine, which have similar names but are far from the copper mines.

 Copper Mine Kartamysh

-There are three more settlements nearby with mysterious names, which are explained by folk etymology.
+There are three more settlements nearby with mysterious names, explained by folk etymology.
 There is no point in considering these explanations since similar names exist in other places where they lose their argumentation.
 Since these settlements are located close to others, the names of which are deciphered using either the Old English or Chuvash languages, there are reasons to use the same languages for their deciphering.
 Let's consider them in order:

-Almazna, a small city in Stakhanov Municipality, Almaznyi, a settlement in the city of Rovenky, Luhansk Region – Chuv. ulma (in the other Turkic languages alma) and çă (pronounced like z'a) the Chuvash affix serving to form nouns from the nominal stems with the meaning of personality, tools, and product of activity indicated in the stem meaning, that is, the word almaz'a could mean a gardener or seller of apples.
+Almazna, a small city in Kadiivka Municipality, Almaznyi, a settlement in the city of Rovenky, Luhansk Region – Chuv. ulma (in the other Turkic languages alma) and çă (pronounced like z'a) the Chuvash affix serving to form nouns from the nominal stems with the meaning of personality, tools, and product of activity indicated in the stem meaning, that is, the word almaz'a could mean a gardener or seller of apples.

-Irmino, a small city in Stakhanov Municipality, Luhansk Region – еhe river Irmen', the left tributary of the Ob River, and the village of Irma in the Sheksninsky district of the Vologda region have a similar name, both place names are among the accumulation of other Anglo-Saxon ones.
+Irmino, a small city in Kadiivka Municipality, Luhansk Region – еhe river Irmen', the left tributary of the Ob River, and the village of Irma in the Sheksninsky district of the Vologda region have a similar name, both place names are among the accumulation of other Anglo-Saxon ones.
 These names come from OE. iermen "big, strong".

 Kadiyivka, a city in Luhansk Region – almost the same name Kadyevka has a village in the Yarmolinetsky district of the Khmelnitsky Region, there are two villages of Kadyevo in Russia.
 All these names must be associated with Chuv. khăt "comfort, convenience", evĕk "kindness" .